 - (1) The owner or operator of a gasoline loading terminal, bulk gasoline plant, or gasoline dispensing facility subject to the provisions of SWCAA 491-040 (2) through (5) shall register the facility annually with SWCAA.
-Facilities subject to registration under this section shall be assessed fees consistent with and as required in SWCAA 400-100. - (2) Administration of the registration program shall be consistent with the Registration Program requirements of SWCAA 400-100. - (3) SWCAA will provide a written verification of registration to owners or operators of facilities subject to the provisions of SWCAA 491-040 (2) through (6).
+Facilities subject to registration under this section shall be assessed fees as provided in the current Consolidated Fee Schedule established in accordance with SWCAA 400-098. - (2) Administration of the registration program shall be consistent with the Registration Program requirements of SWCAA 400-100. - (3) SWCAA will provide a written verification of registration to owners or operators of facilities subject to the provisions of SWCAA 491-040 (2) through (6).
 Such verification shall be available for inspection by SWCAA personnel during normal business hours. - (4) The owner or operator of a gasoline loading terminal or a gasoline dispensing facility (non-major source) shall maintain total annual gasoline throughput records for the most recent three calendar years.
 Such records shall be available for inspection by SWCAA personnel during normal business hours.